ROCm/omnitrace/source/docs/instrumenting.md

 ## Selective Instrumentation

-The default behavior of omnitrace does not instrument every symbol in the binary.
+The default behavior of omnitrace-instrument does not instrument every symbol in the binary.
 These default rules are:

 - Skip instrumenting dynamic call-sites (i.e. function pointers)
     - Option `--dynamic-callsites` will force instrumentation for all dynamic call-sites
+- The cost of a function can be loosely approximated by the number of instruction so by default, omnitrace-instrument only instruments functions with at least 1024 instructions
+    - Option `--min-instructions` will modify this heuristic for all functions which do not contain loops
+    - Option `--min-instructions-loop` will modify this heuristic for functions which contain loops
+        - This separate loop option is provided because functions with loops can be compact in the binary while also being costly
-- The cost of a function can be loosely approximated by the size of the function in the binary so by default, omnitrace only instruments functions which span an address range of 256 bytes.
+- The cost of a function can be also be loosely approximated by the size of the function in the binary so this heuristic can also be used in lieu of or in addition to the minimum number of instructions
     - Option `--min-address-range` will modify this heuristic for all functions which do not contain loops
     - Option `--min-address-range-loop` will modify this heuristic for functions which contain loops
         - This separate loop option is provided because functions with loops can be compact in the binary while also being costly